Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Apples

-Apples are abundant during the fall, and they hold significance in Samhain traditions.
-Try making apple pies, apple crisps, or caramel apples as sweet treats.
+Apples are abundant in Autumn, making them perfect for Samhain traditions.
+For sweet treats, try making apple pies, apple crisps, or caramel apples.

 Barmbrack